Anti-Bribery for Sales · Module 2 of 2

 Narrator

 Mark doesn't agree.
-But he doesn't push.
-The tickets stay in the drawer.
-You email Lila at 7:14 PM with the lunch outline.
+Doesn't push.
+Tickets stay in the drawer.
+You email Lila at 7:14 PM.
 Pre-clear lands at 11:02 the next morning.

 Portrait of Lila Tran